Evening|Weekend|Online B.A. or B.S. in Social Work

 - Apply now to start in Summer (classes start June 1) or Fall

 Questions?
 We can help!
 Call 651.690.6542 or e-mail email@example.com

 Your spark of idealism, belief in social justice and love of working with people — together with a degree from our accredited program — will prepare you to be a professional social worker.
 At St. Kate's, you'll acquire professional knowledge, values and skills that will empower you for a challenging and rewarding career in a profession slated for fast growth in the future.

-Students must be formally admitted into St. Catherine University to pursue the Bachelor's of Arts in Social Work.
+Students must be formally admitted into St. Catherine University to pursue the bachelor's in Social Work.
 The program admits students in February of their junior year.
 Prospective social work majors must have a GPA of 2.25 and be interviewed by the School of Social Work faculty.